outlaws42/score/assets/help_match_form.md

 ## Select players

 Tap on this tile to add players to the match.
 This will take you to the list of already created players to select from.
 If there are no players in the list you can create them there.
 You have to have at least 2 players to create a match.
 You can select as many players as you like but some games are logically best played with a certain amount of players.
-Score doesn't restrict any amount of players base on the game.
+Score doesn't restrict any amount of players based on the game.

 ## Submit Match